lab-cosmo/librascal/README.rst

 Simple regression code will be included for testing purposes, but the long-term goal is to develop a separate collection of tools to this end.

+The code is currently in the beta development phase, therefore we cannot guarantee that the interface and data formats will not change, but it has been in use for at least a year.
+Feedback and bug reports are welcome, as long as you keep the above in mind.

 librascal is currently considered a standalone code.
 However, we aim to provide enough flexibility to interface it with other codes such as LAMMPS and PLUMED-2.0.
 It can be used as a C++ library as well as a python module.
 To be